Lime Stone Caves

-After reaching Baratang, you will be boarding a small fiber boat which usually accommodates 6-8 people subjected to the size of the boat.
-This boat will start from Baratang, and after sailing for 5-7 minutes; you’ll start seeing the mangroves and its breathing roots which make a natural gateway looking path for the boat crossing the waters amidst the mangrove area.
+After reaching Baratang, you will be boarding a small fiber boat which usually accommodates 6-8 people subject to the size of the boat.
+This boat will start from Baratang, and after sailing for 5-7 minutes; you’ll start seeing the mangroves and its breathing roots which make a natural gateway-looking path for the boat crossing the waters amidst the mangrove area.
 The boat operator will be your guide for this trip to the Limestone Caves.

-The boat will be anchored near a narrow wooden bridge which leads you to a few steps, and after completing these small steps you’ll see the entrance to the Lime Stone Caves at Baratang.
+The boat will be anchored near a narrow wooden bridge that leads you to a few steps, and after completing these small steps you’ll need to walk for about 1.2 Km is required to reach the caves entry point.
+In the middle, you can see some small shops serving fresh juice.
 The guide who tells you about this cave will be briefing the significance and history of the caves while taking you on a tour inside the cave.
 The guide will be briefing you in the Hindi language.

 Post completion of the trip you return back via the same boat to Baratang Island.
 From Baratang island the cab will bring you back to Port Blair or if your Andaman package has Rangat or Diglipur as part of your tour plan then you will move further to the North Andaman Islands.
 If you have mud volcano added to the tour plan then we recommend you to start early from Port Blair around 3 AM so that you can take the 6 AM convoy and reach first to Baratang.
 Post that you can visit both the Limestone Caves and Mud Volcano easily.
 However, if you are taking the 9 AM convoy to Baratang Island then Mud Volcano gets missed as you will not have sufficient time.